-A COLLABORATIVE RESIDENCY PROGRAM FOR AAPI ARTISTS
+A COLLABORATIVE RESIDENCY PROGRAM FOR AAPINH ARTISTS

 "A nurturing and supportive space for AAPI choreographers to explore their artistic visions, collaborating with one another and taking risks."